On the $K_4$ group of modular curves: Introduction

 \;

-\textbf{Acknowledgements.} I would like to thank Emmanuel Lecouturier for asking me for a more natural proof of the Manin $3$-term relation in $K_2$, and for his help in the last step of the proof of Theorem \ref{thm manin 3-term K2}.
-I am also grateful to Spencer Bloch for asking me about an explicit triangulation of the 3-term relation, and to Andrea Surroca for interesting discussions around the $S$-unit equation.
-Finally, I would like to thank my colleagues for fruitful exchanges, among them Vasily Golyshev and the International GdT in Paris, Matilde Lalín, Riccardo Pengo, Jun Wang, Weijia Wang and Wadim Zudilin.
+\textbf{Acknowledgements.} I am grateful to the referee for pointing out the additive relation~\eqref{eq additive Siegel} between Siegel functions and the link with Fay's trisecant identity (Remark \ref{rk 4var theta}), as well as for the remarks that have enriched the article and improved the exposition.
+I would like to thank Emmanuel Lecouturier for asking me for a more natural proof of the 3-term relations in $K_2$ compared to my earlier proof in \cite{Bru08}, and for his help in the last step of the proof of Theorem~\ref{triangulation manin3}.
+I am also grateful to Spencer Bloch who asked me for an explicit triangulation of the 3-term relations, to Rob de Jeu for reading carefully my manuscript and the many useful comments, and to Andrea Surroca for interesting discussions around the $S$-unit equation.
+Finally, I would like to thank my colleagues for fruitful exchanges, among them Vasily Golyshev, Matt Kerr and the International Groupe de Travail on differential equations in Paris, Matilde Lal\'{\i}n, Riccardo Pengo, Jun Wang, Weijia Wang and Wadim Zudilin.